The Webcomic Factory

 by Tony DiGerolamo on November 7, 2011 at 12:01 am

-Chapter: Antiwar Comic
+Story: Antiwar Comic

-└ Tags: antiwar, brain injury, Colonial Army, colonial soldiers, drama, homeless, Iraq War, March, politcs, political, protests, Revolutionary War, Roberto Cota Briceño, soldiers, The Antiwar Comic, veterans, Veterans Day, vets, Vietnam War, war, Washington, World War I, World War II
+└ Tags: antiwar, brain injury, Colonial Army, colonial soldiers, drama, homeless, Iraq War, March, politcs, protests, Revolutionary War, Roberto Cota Briceño, soldiers, The Antiwar Comic, veterans, Veterans Day, vets, Vietnam War, war, Washington, World War I, World War II

 1. MalikTous